ihmeuw/pseudopeople/docs/source/datasets/index.rst

 ========
 Datasets
 ========
-Here we cover several core conceptual topics related to working with the Pseudopeople framework.
+Here we cover the simulated datasets, which are analogous to 'real world' administrative records such as tax documents and census surveys, that users can generate using :code:`pseudopeople` to test their PRL methods.

 .. contents::
    :depth: 2